-The lampstand (also known as the menorrah) is easy to spot.
+The lampstand (also known as the menorah) is easy to spot.
 The altars are a different matter.
 They stumped us as they all have the same design…only the dimensions were different.
 Victor caught on fast as he could differentiate the altar of burnt offering (Exodus 27:1-8) and the altar of incense after the description was read.

-When we put the boards of the tabernacle together, they didn’t really fit properly.
+When we put the boards of Moses tabernacle together, they didn’t really fit properly.
 Then we realised that we were supposed to insert a thin metal rod in the middle of the boards.
 One rod each for all the 3 sides.
 Wow, what a difference the metal rods made.
 The boards lined up so straight and strong.
 We all thought that God is such a genius.

 The model took shape slowly.
 Most of us got a backache after hovering over the model but we are very happy with our work.
 This is a small model of a real tabernacle that do not exist anymore.
 Come to think of it, the real tabernacle is also a model.
-We know that it describe Jesus; His person and His works.
+We know that it describes Jesus; His person and His works.

-Jesus is the original.
+Jesus is the original Moses Tabernacle

 As we round up the meeting, we prayed and asked God to show us how the details of the tabernacle point to Jesus and the truth wrapped in it.